-If you decide to plead guilty to a charge of drug driving, you may be able to obtain a section 10 order, which is a finding of guilt with no conviction.
-If you get a section 10, you won’t have to face disqualification, or pay a fine, and you won’t end up with a criminal record.
+If you decide to plead guilty to a charge of drug driving, you may be able to obtain a ‘section 10 dismissal or conditional release order’, which is a finding of guilt with no conviction.
+If you get a non conviction order, you won’t have to face disqualification, or pay a fine, and you won’t end up with a criminal record.
 Pleading guilty can also help you get a more lenient sentence, especially when you can also demonstrate remorse, and show that you have taken steps to address your reasons for offending.

 Drug driving is a criminal offence and comes with a criminal conviction.
 The maximum penalty for a first drug driving offence is a $1,100 fine, and disqualification from driving for six months.
 For the second or subsequent offence, penalties increase to a fine of $2,200 and a twelve-month disqualification.
 Other penalties you face for a drug driving conviction include: – Good behaviour bonds – Community service orders

 Penalties, particularly the disqualification period, can be decreased at the magistrate’s discretion.
 If you have an experienced criminal lawyer defending you, it can make a big difference to the outcome of your drug driving matter.

 Why Sydney Drug Lawyers?